vkhang55/public_activity/README.md

       tracked
     end

-To default the owner to the current user (optional)
+To default the actor to the current user (optional)

     #Aplication Controller
     before_filter :define_current_user